Carrie Underwood: 2009–2012: Play On and collaborations

 Underwood released her third studio album, Play On, on November 3, 2009.
 The album debuted atop both the Billboard 200 and Top Country Albums, selling over 318,000 copies in its first week, and became, upon its release, the top-selling release of the year by a female artist, but was later overtaken by Susan Boyle's I Dreamed a Dream and finished the year as number two.
 Underwood wrote a song with pop/R&B singer-songwriter Ne-Yo for the album, the song, however, did not make the final tracklist.
 The first single from the album, "Cowboy Casanova", co-written by Underwood, Brett James and hip hop producer Mike Elizondo, was released in September 2009.
 It was a huge success, jumping from number 96 to number 11 on the Billboard Hot 100 in its second week, one of the biggest single-week upwards on the chart of all time.
 It later peaked at number one on the Hot Country Songs chart in just ten weeks, the year's fastest chart-topper by a country female and the fastest number one of her career at that time (her 2014 single "Something in the Water" topped the Hot Country Songs chart in its seventh week).
-"Cowboy Casanova" has sold over 2 million copies, being certified double Platinum.
+"Cowboy Casanova" has sold over 4 million copies, being certified quadraple Platinum.
 The album's second single, "Temporary Home" hit number one on the Billboard Hot Country Songs and the RIAA certified it Platinum.
 "Undo It", Underwood's third single from Play On, was released to radio in May.
-It was later certified Platinum and hit number one on the Hot Country Songs chart, giving Underwood her tenth number-one single on the Hot Country Songs.
+It was later certified double Platinum and hit number one on the Hot Country Songs chart, giving Underwood her tenth number-one single on the Hot Country Songs.
 The fourth single from Play On, "Mama's Song", was released to country radio in September, peaking at number two on the Hot Country Songs and being certified Gold by the RIAA.
 The album is certified Triple Platinum.

 Underwood's Play On Tour started its first leg on March 11, 2010, in Reading, Pennsylvania.
 The second leg of the tour started on September 25, 2010, in Portland, Oregon, and ended January 1, 2011, in Detroit.
 Underwood sold out the prestigious Hollywood Bowl on October 2, 2010.
 In December 2010, Pollstar.com ranked the Play On Tour one of the Top 50 tours of 2010, at number one on the North American ranking, and number 31 worldwide.
 Billboard also ranked Underwood's tour at number 24 for all worldwide tours of 2010.
 On January 4, 2011, official statistics revealed that Underwood played to over 1 million fans throughout the tour, resulting in her being named again as the top-ranked female country touring artist of the year.